 - 1 bay leaf

-1. First, take the red bell pepper and roast it for 6 to 8 minutes.
+- First, take the red bell pepper and roast it for 6 to 8 minutes.
 Do this while turning it frequently, until it is blackened on all sides.
 To roast it, you can place it directly under a broiler or over an open flame.
-Then, transfer the pepper to a large bowl and after that let it sit for half an hour to steam.
+Then, transfer the pepper to a large bowl and after that let it sit for 15 minutes to steam.

-2. To ensure the steaming, just cover the bowl.
-After the time is up and the pepper is cool enough to be handled, grab a knife and peel off the skin.
+- To ensure the steaming, just cover the bowl.
+After the time is up and the pepper is cool enough to be handled, grab a knife, and peel off the skin.
 Remove the stem and seeds and chop it finely.

-3. Go ahead and preheat the oven to 190°C and place a rack in the lower third of the oven.
-Then grab a 2-liter souffle dish or casserole that is at least 10 cm deep and coat it with 1 tablespoon butter.
+- Go ahead and preheat the oven to 190°C or 374°F and place a rack in the lower third of the oven.
+Then take a large soufflé dish or casserole that is at least 10 cm deep and coat it with 1 tablespoon butter.
 Lightly dust breadcrumbs over the butter coating, shaking out any excess.

-6. Temper the quail egg yolks in a medium-sized bowl by slowly whisking in a cup of the milk-flour mixture and while whisking, transfer the tempered yolks slowly into the remaining milk-flour mixture.
+- Temper the quail egg yolks in a medium-sized bowl above a steaming pot.
+Slowly whisk in a cup of the milk-flour mixture and while whisking, transfer the tempered yolks slowly into the remaining milk-flour mixture.
 Then stir in the cheese until it melts.
-After that, transfer the entire mixture to a large bowl and add the scallions, dill and red pepper.
+After that, transfer the entire mixture to a large bowl and add the scallions, dill, and red pepper.
 Then, stir your mixture.

-8. Insert a toothpick into the center of the souffle.
-If it comes out clean, then the souffle is cooked.
+- Insert a toothpick into the center of the souffle.
+If it comes out clean, then the souffle is done.
 This should take about 40-45 minutes.
-After half an hour has passed you can open the oven door, however, don’t do it sooner in order to ensure proper baking.
 After that, you can garnish the souffle with dill if you desire.
 Consequently, you should serve it immediately.